 2016 was a huge success and we can't wait to see you again!
 Feel free to contact firstname.lastname@example.org with questions or suggestions for next year's race.

 2017 Race Entry, GG Swag, BBQ Meal Ticket, and bag of sponsor goodies.

-The Goshen Gallop originated in 1978 through the idea of some local people thinking we (Blueberry Hill Inn and Ski Center) ought to host an event in the summer to match our winter event the American Ski Marathon.
+The Goshen Gallop originated in 1978 from the idea that Blueberry Hill Inn ought to host an event in the summer to match our annual winter event, the American Ski Marathon.
 In the early years the race took the runners through the roads of Goshen only, incorporating the ever famous and very steep Carlisle Hill known as “Goshen Heartbreak Hill”.
-But, sometime in the early 80’s it was decided to make the Goshen Gallop a cross country run using the Blueberry Hill cross country ski trails and a few of Goshen’s gravel roads.
-This format was to stay in place and is still going today.
-And, due to its elevation profile and defensive running on rugged terrain it was coined as the “toughest 10.2K in New England”.
+Sometime in the early 80’s it was decided to make the Goshen Gallop a trail race, using the Blueberry Hill cross country ski trails and a few of Goshen’s rugged gravel roads.
+The course remains the same to this day, and has challenged and rewarded generations of runners from New England and beyond; due to its elevation profile and defensive running on tough terrain it was coined as the “toughest 10.2K in New England”.

 Now in its 39th year, the Goshen Gallop course still takes the runner on those same gravel roads and cross country trails through the Moosalamoo National Recreation Area of the Green Mountain National Forest with fabulous views from the South end of Hogback – rated as one of the best views in Vermont.